 What Do Early Childhood Education Teachers Do?

-These teachers instruct their young students on the basic skills they will need to complete their education including reading, writing and spelling.
-In addition, early childhood educators teach social skills, such as the appropriate way to behave in a classroom, as well.
+These teachers instruct their young students on the basic skills they will need to complete their education, including reading, writing and spelling.
+In addition, early childhood educators teach social skills, such as the appropriate way to behave in a classroom.

 What Early Childhood Education Training Programs Are Available?